yonseiyes/seraphscript/README.md

 9. Save & Exit **Masternode.conf**
 10. Restart Seraph Wallet
 11. Click **Start All** in Masternode tab
-12. (optional) If you want to work in the debug console, type "startmasternode alias 0 MN01"
+12. (optional but preferable) If you want to work in the debug console, type "startmasternode alias 0 MN01"
 13. If you encounter some error messages, please check 'masternode.conf' in desktop wallet

 ***
 ## Update
-    cd ~/seraph;
+    cd ~/seraph
-    git pull;
+    git pull
-    cd src;
+    cd src
-    ./seraph-cli stop;
+    ./seraph-cli stop
     make -f makefile.unix

 and Run daemon